-Homework tasks vary.
-They might involve learning/revising for a test via specific tasks such as memorising key aspects on a Knowledge Organiser, reading independently (checked via 'Accelerated Reader' quizzing), doing some research around a topic to deepen understanding solving a problem or completing a past paper under self-imposed test conditions.
-Homework should always extend, and enhance students' learning.
-A large proportion of homework assignments are carefully planned as part of the schemes of work of different subjects.
+Homework tasks vary depending on the subject and the key stage.
+Tasks may involve learning/revising for a test via specific activities, such as memorising key aspects on a Knowledge Organiser, reading independently (checked via 'Accelerated Reader' quizzing), doing some research around a topic to deepen understanding solving a problem or completing a past paper under self-imposed test conditions.
+Homework should always extend, and enhance, students' learning.
+A large proportion of homework assignments are carefully planned and sequenced as part of the schemes of learning.
 They serve to inform the teacher about how secure student learning is and whether gaps are emerging in knowledge or skills.
 Homework should be appropriate for the students for which it is set and will sometimes be adjusted to address gaps.

-As well as completing specific "set" homework, successful students spend time and effort at home becoming independent and curious learners.
+As well as completing specific 'set' homework, successful students spend time and effort at home becoming independent and curious learners.
 For our knowledge-rich curriculum, much time, effort and strategy is required to embed that knowledge and make it freely available for processing.
-Furthermore, all students ought to read fiction based texts at home; some should regularly read aloud to develop both confidence and expression; all should learn spellings, particularly of academic vocabulary including Spanish and French; and all need practice with mental mathematics and memorising formulae.
+Furthermore, all students ought to read a range of fiction and non-fiction based texts at home.
+Some should regularly read aloud to develop both confidence and expression; all should learn spellings, particularly of academic vocabulary including Spanish and French; all need practice with mental mathematics and memorising formulae.

-If homework is not set for any reason then the student should work independently at home using Knowledge Organisers, revision guides, class notes, or software such as Keerboodle, Oak Academy, BBC Bitesize or Tassomai.
+If homework is not set for any reason then the student should be encouraged to work independently at home using Knowledge Organisers, revision guides, class notes, or software such as Kerboodle, Everlearner, Seneca, BBC Bitesize or Educake.